-(1) Please refer to the summary compensation table for executive compensation with respect to the named individual.

-(3) As of August 31, 2013, our non-employee directors held options to purchase shares of our common stock as follows:
+- (1) Please refer to the summary compensation table for executive compensation with respect to the named individual. - (2) The amounts reflect the grant date fair value, as calculated pursuant to FASB ASC Topic 718, of these option awards.
+The assumptions used to determine the fair value of the option awards for Fiscal 2013 are set forth in Note 10 to our audited consolidated financial statements included in the Annual Report.
+Our directors will not realize the value of these awards in cash unless and until these awards are exercised and the underlying shares subsequently sold. - (3) As of August 31, 2013, our non-employee directors held options to purchase shares of our common stock as follows: